soudev/knowledge.mine/stuff/projetos.md

 ## Conceitos

+* [UTC is Enough for Everyone, Right? | Zach Holman](https://zachholman.com/talk/utc-is-enough-for-everyone-right) - Programming with dates, times, and timezones is hard.
+But here's some help.

+--

 * [10 Things Successful People Do To Maximize Their Time | Umano](https://umano.me/c/KmOVQ/10-things-successful-people-do-to-maximize-their-time) - Lifehack  by Casey Imafidon.
 Learn from the masters how you can be successful at maximizing your time.

 --